ppy/osu-wiki/news/2024/2024-10-09-osumania-4k-world-cup-2024-concludes.md

 ## osu! originals

-For this year's tournament, the World Cup team has blessed us with **10** brand new [osu! originals](/wiki/osu!_originals), all of which have been neatly arranged, ready for you to peruse and maybe even find a new artist to obsess over.
+For this year's tournament, the World Cup team has blessed us with **10** brand-new [osu! originals](/wiki/osu!_originals), all of which have been neatly arranged, ready for you to peruse and maybe even find a new artist to obsess over.

-Amongst all the new music you will also find tons of custom-made artwork in the form of backgrounds, assets, videos and storyboards, so it is highly encouraged that you take a peek and send some appreciation to everyone who put their time and effort into bringing original content for the whole community (osu! mania or not) to enjoy.
+Amongst all the new music you will also find tons of custom-made artwork in the form of backgrounds, assets, videos and storyboards, so definitely take a peek and send some appreciation to everyone who put their time and effort into bringing in original content for the whole community (osu!mania or not) to enjoy.

 ### Round of 32